Associate Professor, Film and Media Studies

 Department: College of Communication and Design

 Phone: +1 561-237-7498

-Nava Dushi (Ph.D.
-Tel Aviv University) is an assistant professor of film and media studies at Lynn University, USA.
+Nava Dushi is an associate professor at Lynn University's College of Communication and Design, where she teaches film history, film theory, and international film.
 Her research traces the concept of the minor, its aesthetic manifestations, and ethical consequences for culture and history.
-Her current work on a manuscript titled "The Void in the Text: Minor Cinema and the Nation," proposes a theorization of the untranslatable in minor national films, the singularity of their viewer mode of address, and their potentiality to affect a creative encounter with the text.
-Her essays were published in the anthologies "Films with Legs: Crossing Borders with Foreign Language Films" (Cambridge Scholars Publishing), and "Israeli Cinema: Identities in Motion" (University of Texas Press).
+Her current work on a manuscript titled “The Void in the Text: Minor Cinema and the Nation,” proposes a theorization of the untranslatable in minor national films, the singularity of their viewer mode of address, and their potentiality to affect a creative encounter with the text.
+Her essays were published in the anthologies “Films with Legs: Crossing Borders with Foreign Language Films” (Cambridge Scholars Publishing), and “Israeli Cinema: Identities in Motion” (University of Texas Press).
 Dushi presents her research regularly at the annual conferences of leading professional organizations and specialized colloquia.
 She is a winner of the American Israel Cooperative Enterprise Schusterman Israel Scholar Award and a recipient of a Ph.D. research grant awarded by The Florida Israel Institute.

 B.F.A., Tel Aviv University

 M.A., Florida Atlantic University